Skip to main content

 Accessibility-Forward

-WCAG 2.2 AAA compliance.
+WCAG 2.2 AA conformant, with AAA-target on student-facing flows.
 Universal input support via the IncluAccess engine.
 Accessibility is a feature, not an afterthought.

 Educator-Centered